alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 		)
 ```

-Here we define the label it should show if it should differ from the label of the numerical-type (here `Euro` instead of `euro`) and the number of decimals that can be entered by the user (in this case 2 so we can also set euro cents).
+Here we define the label it should show if it should differ from the label of the numerical-type (here `Euro` instead of `euro`) and the number of decimals that can be entered by the user (in this case 2 to be able to also set euro cents).
 There's much more to numerical-types, but we'll leave it at this for now.

 ## 5. Stategroup